davidcoallier/include-html/README.md

 **This is not a fancy plugin to load remote (remote domain) html or anything complex.
 It loads VERY simple HTML files that are accessible on your webserver.**

+**Do not rely on this if you want good SEO.
+It will kill your SEO**

 This jQuery plugin is there to help developers including remote HTML elements into their web pages.

 Using the plugin a developer will be able to either create an HTML file and include within a page.